mat-ruszczycky/practice-react-todo/README.md

 Identify the essential pieces of the application/system and analyze the relationships to one another.

 ## UI Mock-up aka Wire-frame Design(s)
-Similar to "napkin math" of constraints, a "napkin sketch" can be used to wire-frame an application's/system's UI, to better visualize a high overview everything.
+Like "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's/system's UI to better visualize a high overview everything.

 ![FPO](./docs/images/fpo.png)